Aki78/AirportHeistGroup3MetropoliaProject/README.md

 #### Travel

 Travel is possible with the purchase of a flight ticket.
-Players are also restricted to airports with-in a certain distance, which is dependent on the game difficulty selected.
+Players are also restricted to airports with-in a certain distance from their current location.
+This is dependent on the game's difficulty selected.
-Players a shown  list of countries with-in their range.
+Players are shown a list of countries with-in their travel range.

 #### Evading Capture

 Players can see in which city interpol is but not exactly where interpol will go next.
-Players will see a choice of 3 possible airports interpol will be in next.
+Players will see a choice possible airports interpol will be at next.
 Interpol moves from airport to airport at random.
-Players are limited by their budget and stamina but can steal money to survive.
+Players are limited by their budget and stamina but can steal money if the need more.
 Players start in Helsinki, Finland and the game ends when they are either caught by interpol or run out of money.

 As the game progresses the player take chances by stealing money to increase their wealth